Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/04_Software_stack.md

 version of the LUMI stack.

 The **second level consists of partition modules**.
-There is partition/L for the login and large memory nodes, partition/C for the regular compute nodes, partition/EAP for the early access platform and in the future we will have partition/D for the visualisation nodes and partition/G for the AMD GPU nodes.
+There is partition/L for the login and large memory nodes, partition/C for the regular compute nodes and partition/G for the AMD GPU nodes.
+We may have a separate partition for the visualisation nodes in the future but that is not clear yet.

 There is also a **hidden partition/common module** in which we install software that is available everywhere, but we advise you to be careful to install software in there in your own installs as it is risky to rely on